 A lot of people are unsure of what kind of milk to go for these days.
 Some are moving away from dairy and switching to plant-based milks for ethical and/or health reasons.
 So I’m going to take a look at some factors to consider when choosing (or making) milk.
 First, let’s take a look at cow’s milk.

-Before that, I want to mention that looking at the social and environmental impact of our actions is not always easy.
+Before that, I want to mention that looking at the social and environmental impact of our actions is not always easy (especially reading about animal welfare issues).
 In order to look at this stuff on a daily basis, I think it’s necessary to maintain an objective, scientific frame of mind.
 Think of it as psychological protection against getting worn out or depressed.
 When communicating on an issue, I find that negative imagery and emotive language often puts people off – many will feel overwhelmed or disregard the information as biased reporting.
 Of course, it’s OK to get angry or sad sometimes.
 Even Spock had emotional moments:

 Just try to steer clear of despair: